JJ/docker-raku-test/README.md

 might want to do it separately to check for failing dependencies, for instance.

-You might have to install non-Perl dependencies.
-Remember that you are going to be using [Alpine Linux](https://alpinelinux.org/) underneath.
+If yo need to install non-Perl dependencies, remember that you are going to be using [Alpine Linux](https://alpinelinux.org/) underneath in this container.
 For instance, many modules use `openssl-dev`.
 Add:

     - docker run -t -v  --entrypoint="/bin/sh" jjmerelo/test-perl6  -c apk add openssl-dev